 LNG is cold (when it should be cool)

-Remember the end scene from the movie Syriana when the suicide bomber slams into an LNG tanker with a boat and an RPG in hand.
-When the boat was about to hit the tanker, the movie fades out into white light leaving what might be happening after this moment to the imagination of the viewer.
+Remember the end scene from the movie Syriana when the suicide bomber slams into an LNG tanker with a boat and an RPG in hand?
+When the boat is about to hit the tanker, the movie fades out into white light leaving what might be happening after this moment to the imagination of the viewer.

 The whole scene strongly suggests something like a mini (or maxi) nuclear bomb explodes.
 That’s not what the movie says explicitly but it’s hard to have any other impression.

-Biogenic LNG is superior in quality to its natural gas derived cousin (contrary to other liquid fuels) giving us the option of a renewable resource and a closed carbon cycle.
+Biogenic LNG is superior in quality to its natural gas-derived cousin (contrary to other liquid fuels) giving us the option of a renewable resource and a closed carbon cycle.
 Unconventional gas and methane hydrates have the potential to postpone peak oil (let’s better say peak hydrocarbon) a fantasasmic number of years into the future.
 Distributed generation combined with new levels of combustion efficiency and micro-generation will produce smarter and sturdier electricity (and indeed energy) grids and the best thing is that it’s all technologically right here and now.
-No pie in the sky research or – it’s for our grandchildren – research necessary.
+No pie-in-the-sky research or – it’s for our grandchildren – research is necessary.

 So what crashes the party?